ksseverson57/campy/README.md

 recTimeInSeconds: 3600
 ```
 - To manually end, press Ctrl^C. Wait until campy exits!
-- Three files, "frametimes.mat", "frametimes.npy", and "metadata.csv", will be saved along with the video file in each camera folder containing timestamps, frame numbers, and other recording metadata.
+- Three files, "frametimes.mat", "frametimes.npy", "frametimes.csv", "writer_frametimes.csv", and "metadata.csv", will be saved along with the video file in each camera folder containing timestamps, frame numbers, and other recording metadata.

 ### Helpful Tips
+- Check that your cameras and features can be loaded in the camera vendor's GUI (e.g. Pylon Viewer for Basler).
+- Try replugging USB cables if cameras cannot be found or saving new camera features if errors arise during loading of camera settings

+- If your compression streams are limited to 5 random cameras, it could be due to hard limit of 5 simultaneous encoding streams per system when using NVIDIA Geforce cards
+- Tesla/Quadro cards are typically unrestricted
+- NVIDIA driver patch can circumvent this restriction

 - To debug broken ffmpeg pipe error, up the ffmpeg log level in config.yaml:
 ```
 ffmpegLogLevel: "warning"